NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 ^2ac7d4

-#t Prove all claims made in the following text.
+#td Prove all claims made in the following text.

 [[#^2ac7d4]] ensures that the choice of $B_{1}$ and $B_{2}$ is inconsequential.
 If $M_{1}$ and $M_{2}$ are oriented, then [[#^3cb419]] tells us that any two choices of identification of $\partial B_{1}$ and $-\partial B_{2}$ are isotopic and it follows that the manifolds obtained via this identification are homeomorphic.
 Thus for oriented manifolds $M_{1}, M_{2}$, there is a unique connected sum.